7Demon/capstone/README.md

 5. and u can use it

 --wanna colab?
-u can contribute in this project for improvement ui/ux or add new feature.
+u can contribute in this project for improvement ui/ux or add new features.